-Finding a broken window in your vehicle isn't just disheartening; it's downright inconvenient, frustrating, and for some people, anxiety-inducing.
-At Only 1 Auto Glass, we know that dealing with a broken vehicle window can be confusing and overwhelming—but don't panic!
-Our team has laid out what you should do to safely and calmly handle the situation.
-Keep this brief guide in mind should you or a loved one ever find shattered auto glass in your vehicle.
+Unexpectedly finding a broken window in your vehicle isn't just disheartening — it's downright inconvenient, frustrating, and for some people, anxiety-inducing.
+At Only 1 Auto Glass, we know dealing with a broken vehicle window can feel stressful and overwhelming, but don't panic.
+If you have comprehensive insurance, your policy can help cover the cost of auto glass replacement.

 Safely Remove Broken Glass